tomwhartung/always_learning_python/hello_world/startproject/README.md

 vi say_hi/settings-dfpp.py   ## Note: project dir - and MUST rename to settings.py when running app vi say_hi/urls-dfpp.py       ## Note: project dir - and MUST rename to urls.py when running app
 ```

+To see what was changed, diff the original and latest versions.

 ### Running the hello_dfpp app